dgruninger97/Project/docs/notebook.md

 by backing up the decisions he made with these external sources.
 For instance, the load balancing algorithm that was used to address the time concerns listed in the use cases was reinforced by research that indicated that it would be used to "make sure that requests are being processed in the quickest time possible."
 There are 10 external sources used throughout the document for even more supporting information.

+### 7. Did the notebook compare the pros/cons of possible ideas?

+Design 1:

+Design 2: